Skip to main content

 Sending requests to other endpoints is limited to 5 requests per second per IP, with an initial burst allowance of 50 requests.

 Requests that go over the rate limit will return a 429 error code.
+We can accommodate higher rate limits as part of our Enterprise plan.
+Contact us to discuss.

 Do more with the API